 With the right selection of songs I could maintain my stroke tempo and cadence in the water as well, making it not only less boring but also possibly more effective for my overall swimming.

-Fortunately, there are a heap of different underwater music players available, and I have had the chance to give a few different ones a rip.
+Fortunately, there is a heap of different underwater music players available, and I have had the chance to give a few different ones a rip.

 To give you an idea of what kind of swimming I am doing with these things, long course meters, freestyle, averaging around :40 seconds per 50m.
 Not blitzy fast, but not slow either.

 Let’s do this.
-Here’s some reviews on some of the best waterproof mp3 music players for swimming.
+Here are some reviews on some of the best waterproof mp3 music players for swimming.